Track Youth Theatre

-Recent Productions
+Recent productions

 The 2017 Track Youth Theatre production was ‘Superheroes’, performed on the first and second of September 2017.
 'Superheroes' was written by Peter Sala and directed by Sophie Jevons.
 This was the second time in Track Youth's history it was performed but with some updated script edits.

 The 2018 Track Youth Theatre production was "Oh What a Knight" written by Hayley Lawson-Smith with music and lyrics by Ed Bailey, and directed by Breanna Dioguardi.

 The 2019 Track Youth Theatre production was "High School Cinderella" performed 30 And 31 August.
 It was directed by Sophie Jevons.

 The 2020 Track Youth Theatre production was cancelled due to the COVID-19 pandemic.
 Instead, a production called "Once Upon a Pandemic" was recorded over Zoom.

 The 2021 Track Youth Theatre production was "The Magic Clock".
 It was supposed to be performed on 27 and 28 August, but was cancelled due to the COVID-19 pandemic.
 Instead, the show was performed online using Zoom on 28 August.

-In 2022, TYT is returning to live theatre with "Pirates!", written by Ed Bailey and directed by Sophie Jevons.
+In 2022, TYT returned to live theatre with "Pirates!", written by Ed Bailey and directed by Sophie Jevons.